The Nutcracker and the Mouse King: Motivation

 There is an autobiographical element to the story which is modeled on the family of his close friend Julius Hitzig.
 In 1816, Hitzig had three children, Louise, Marie and Fritz.
 Like Drosselmeier, Hoffmann gave them an illuminated castle which he made himself.
 Furthermore, he was a jurist and sensitive about his appearance as was Drosselmeier.

 His friend was prudish and very strict with the children, which was the norm at the time.
-Hoffmann conveys this my naming Marie's family Stahlbaum or "Steel Tree" signifying the rigidity of the family dynamic.
+Hoffmann conveys this by naming Marie's family Stahlbaum or "Steel Tree" signifying the rigidity of the family dynamic.
 Louise, the oldest child, has begun to lose her childish creativity and does not feature in the story very much.

 However, this story is not just about his friends family.
 It is part of a larger project which Hoffmann described in the frame for the story included in The Serapion Brethren (Die Serapions-Brüder).

 The stories are discussed by fictional members of the real-life Serapion Brethren.
 According to Zaragoza, it represents a discussion of Hoffmann with himself.
 The two main participants in the discussion of Nutcracker are Lothair (Hoffmann, the writer) and Theodor (Hoffmann, the theoretician of the tale).

 Lothair says he has written a book for children.
 He recites the story and asks for the opinion of other members which leads to the following exchange:

-Tell me, dear Lothair," said Theodore, "how you can call your 'Nutcracker and the King of the Mice' a children's story?
+"Tell me, dear Lothair," said Theodore, "how you can call your 'Nutcracker and the King of the Mice' a children's story?
 It is impossible that children should follow the delicate threads which run through the structure of it, and hold together its apparently heterogeneous parts.
 The most they could do would be to keep hold of detached fragments, and enjoy those, here and there." ...
 "And is that not enough?" answered Lothair.
 "I think it is a great mistake to suppose that clever, imaginative children–and it is only they who are in question here–should content themselves with the empty nonsense which is so often set before them under the name of Children's Tales.
 They want something much better; and it is surprising how much they see and appreciate which escapes a good, honest, well-informed papa."